 How to develop players once they’re at the club and you have more control?
 There are a number of things you can look to do like giving them a specific training regime, adding them to a mentoring group and setting them a training focus.

-Below I will run through the steps I go though when developing players.
-You don’t have to do all of these, but it’s useful to think about them when you’re looking at youth development in FM20.
+Below I will run through the steps I go through when developing players.
+You don’t have to do all of these, but it’s useful to think about them when you’re looking at youth development in Football Manager.

 This is not imperative when you get your first look at the Youth Players.
 But when players are younger it is much easier to shape them into the player you want them to be.
 Their positional flexibility makes it easier to learn a new position quicker, as long as you train the position and play the player there.
 Because a player will have available much of their Potential Ability to grow, you can pick the attributes important to their position and role and train them better than if they were already a fully developed player.